 Crow Gifts

-The Crow Gifts are displayed in a vitrine with the dates pencilled as to when they were gifted.
+The Crow Gifts are displayed in a vitrine with the dates of each gift noted.

 exhibitions